'We are not arrogant': Liverpool's Klopp hits back after Lampard jibe

 "Final whistle, as a real sportsperson, you have to close the book in this moment.
 He didn't do that and that is what I don't like, honestly.
 The only reason I am speaking about it is because he spoke about it afterwards."

-Lampard said on Friday that he regretted the language he used but justified his confrontation as he complained about the behaviour of those on Liverpool's bench.
+Lampard had said earlier on Friday that he regretted the language he used but still seemed aggrieved by the behaviour of those on Liverpool's bench - although he was quick to specify that he had no problem with Klopp himself.

-Klopp also praised Liverpool skipper Jordan Henderson after he was named England's Footballer of the Year in the annual vote of the Football Writers' Association, saying that the accolade was "well deserved".
+Footage showed a visibly agitated Lampard gesturing and yelling at Klopp and the Liverpool dugout when the home side won a free kick during Wednesday's 5-3 victory.

-"I'm really proud of him as he is an exceptional person," Klopp said.
-"He helped me from the first day and I tried to help him as well.
-It's a special achievement.
+"In terms of the language I used, I do regret that.
+These things get replayed a lot...
+I've got two young daughters on social media," Lampard told reporters ahead of Chelsea's weekend match against Wolverhampton Wanderers.